-Stateflow® uses Just-In-Time (JIT) compilation mode to improve model update performance for most charts.
+Stateflow® uses Just-In-Time (JIT) compilation mode to improve model update performance for most charts in Simulink® models.
 Stateflow applies JIT mode to charts that qualify.
 For a chart in JIT mode, Stateflow generates an execution engine in memory for simulation.
 For these charts, Stateflow does not generate C code or a MEX file to simulate the chart.
 JIT mode provides the best performance during the compilation of a model.

 Some charts do not qualify for JIT mode, such as charts with signal logging.

 Stateflow models include debugging support for simulation.
 To gain optimal performance, turn off debugging by using this command:

 When you run this command, your Stateflow charts do not have debugging support or run-time error checking.